amorales187/DH150/Assignments/A04/README.md

 :exclamation: Too many phone calls on non-emergency issues that take time to process

-:exclamation: Hard or takes extra effort to record/remember/describe the location of the problem through phone call
+:exclamation: Takes extra effort to record/remember/describe the location of the problem through phone call

 :exclamation: Too many reports on the same issue

-:+1: Transparent status checks on submitted reports
+:grin: Transparent status checks on submitted reports

-:+1: Option for people to place a location marker on their reports
+:grin: Quick and easy process for reporting an issue

-:+1: Quick and easy process for reporting an issue
+:grin: Option for people to place a location marker on their reports

-:+1: Search reports made by other people to stay informed about what is going on in the community
+:grin: Search reports made by other people to stay informed about what is going on in the community

 ### Target Users
 **What are the characteristics of the users (e.g. demographics, preference, expertise)?**